 Let’s be real, what are the chances that you will find that person?

-So far you’ve done most of the work yourself and I guess you’ve done a good job.
-Otherwise you wouldn’t be in a position of searching for staff.
-If you are really good at something, what point is there to get someone else who is not as good as you to take over your job, doing exactly what you’re doing now?
-Beside the fact that you will have to spend a lot of time to train that new person, you will also need to implement a structure that allows for some form of quality control.
-Adding more work to yourself and completely canceling the advantage of getting other people involved.
-Sounds crazy right?
-Well it is!
+So far you’ve done most of the work yourself, and I guess you’ve done an excellent job.
+Otherwise, you wouldn’t be in a position of searching for staff.
+If you are good at something, what point is there to get someone else who is not as good as you to take over your job, doing what you’re doing now?

-The reason why many start-ups don’t like that is because they can’t control that.
+The reason why many start-ups don’t like that is that they can’t control that.
 They are worried that this might go in the wrong direction.